cacttus/helix/README.md

 # Helix Game

-Helix is a 2.5D game in VR.
-The purpose of this project is to demonstrate how VR can be used to allow a 3D player to interact with a 2D world.
+Helix is a 2.5D VR game framework, allowing developers to create 2D games in VR, with a mixture of 2D and 3D graphics.

-(Graduate Seminar Term Project Fall 2019)

 ## Trello

 https://trello.com/b/d4cSwyt3

 ## How to Run

 install *npm

 install *git bash